Email FacebookTwitterMenu burgerClose thin

 Self-Investing Basics

-Self-investing means that an individual looking to invest money into the stock market does not use professional guidance and instead makes their own investment decisions.
-Self-investing is the way most people decide to go, especially those that do not have a high net worth.
+Self-investing means that an individual invests money into the stock market making their own investment decisions.
+This is the way most people decide to go, especially those that do not have a high net worth.

-A 2022 survey of 2,000 Americans conducted by The Harris Poll for financial advisor software firm Intelliflo found fewer than one-third (32%) of people regularly went to a financial advisor for advice.
-A somewhat larger number (38%) said they currently worked with a financial advisor when asked for a 2021 poll of 2,300 people Harris did for Northwestern Mutual.
+According to recent data from The Harris Poll for Intelliflo, fewer than one-third (32%) of people regularly went to a financial advisor for advice.
+A somewhat larger number (38%) said they currently worked with a financial advisor when asked for a poll of 2,300 people that Harris did for Northwestern Mutual.

 Instead of using paid financial professionals, investors cited a number of other no-cost sources they went to for information, advice and guidance in making investing decisions.
-A survey of financial advisors conducted by SmartAsset in 2021 found that free online financial content was the most popular source of information used by their clients as well as by people who weren’t working with paid advisors.
+A survey of financial advisors conducted by SmartAsset found that free online financial content was the most popular source of information used by their clients.
+This was also true of people who weren’t working with paid advisors.

 Investors questioned in the Harris polls listed several specific sources of information used for investing, including: